Bimanese people

-The Bimanese or Mbojo are an ethnic group of Indonesia that inhabits the eastern part of Sumbawa Island in West Nusa Tenggara province.
-With a population of around half a million people, they are the second largest ethnic group in West Nusa Tenggara.
+The Bimanese (Bima: Dou Mbojo; Orang Bima) are an Austronesian ethnic group native to the eastern part of Sumbawa Island in West Nusa Tenggara province of Indonesia.
+With a population approaching a million people, they are the second largest ethnic group in West Nusa Tenggara.

 Society

 The Bimanese live in the villages of the Bima and Dompu Regencies, and in the city of Bima.
 The main occupations of the rural population are wet rice farming, animal husbandry and fishing.
 Swidden farming is still found among highland communities.
 Urban Bimanese practice a wide range of professions, including trade and local administration.
 Tourism also increasingly plays an important role due to the proximity of the Komodo National Park.
 Among entrepreneurs there are many descendants from intermarriages with members of historical immigrant communities (especially Arabs, but also Chinese).